-REHABILITATION SERVICES Inpatient Services
+REHABILITATION SERVICES

-Provider: In-Network Provider: Out-of-Network Payment: After Deductible, You pay 30% of the Allowed Amount.
-Payment: After Deductible, You pay 50% of the Allowed Amount and the balance of billed charges.
-Limit: 30 days per Claimant per Calendar Year; up to 60 days per Claimant per condition for head and spinal cord injury ment: After Deductible, You pay of the Allowed Amount and the nce of billed charges.
+Provider: In-Network Provider: Out-of-Network Payment: After Deductible, You pay 20% of the Allowed Amount.
+Payment: After Deductible, You pay 40% of the Allowed Amount and the balance of billed charges.
+Limit: 30 days per Claimant per Calendar condition for head and spinal cord injury Year; up to 60 days per Claimant per